lklok66/ice/objc/demo/iPhone/router/README.txt

 drop-down list, select "Create Network..."
 Enter a name such as "iPhone Network".
 This creates a new WiFi network named "iPhone Network".
-Next, assign a fixed IP address for the Airport interface, such "192.168.1.2".
+Next, assign a fixed IP address for the Airport interface, such as "192.168.1.2".

 On the iPhone, you need to set up the network to join the "iPhone Network" WiFi network in "Settings->Wi-Fi".
 Since no DHCP server is configured for this network, you also need to manually assign an IP address to the WiFi interface; we'll use "192.168.1.3".

 The Mac OS X computer and the iPhone should now be able to communicate.
-You can try pinging the iPhone from you Mac OS X computer to verify it.
+You can try pinging the iPhone from your Mac OS X computer to verify it.

 On the iPhone, run the router application.
-The router application listens on port 12000 and on all network interfaces by default.
+This application listens on port 12000 and on all network interfaces by default.

 You are now ready to try the Cocoa library or chat demo located in the demo/Cocoa directory of your Ice Touch distribution.
 To use the iPhone